 While with the EEOC, Ms. Blake worked as a Trial Attorney; adjudicated disputes as an Administrative Judge; supervised and managed EEOC investigators and staff as an EEOC Enforcement Supervisor; and, as State and Local Coordinator, provided oversight to the California Department of Fair Employment and Housing, the Hawaii Civil Rights Commission and the Nevada Equal Rights Commission.

 At the EEOC, Ms. Blake frequently provided outreach and training to various groups, large and small, including public and private employers, human resources and management professionals, law enforcement, attorneys, and employee advocacy groups.
 She has been quoted in publications throughout the country.
 Since 2008, Ms. Blake has provided services to the EEOC as a private sector mediator for its Alternative Dispute Resolution Unit.

 Ms. Blake is a Member of the Association of Workplace Investigators, Inc. (AWI), is a Local Circle Convener for AWI, and serves on its Publications Committee.
+She is an Association of Workplace Investigators, Certificate Holder (AWI-CH).
 Ms. Blake also is a Member of and Treasurer for the Society of Independent Workplace Investigators (SIWI).
 Ms. Blake holds a Certificate for Workplace Investigations from the Association of Workplace Investigators’ National Training Institute.